smartypantsgc9/website_dsc180a/README.md

 First command line window:
 > cd website_dsc180 (or whatever directory you will be using)

+> guntherschwartz$ python3 -m venv env

 > source env/bin/activate

+> pip install flask_sqlacademy

+> pip install flask_cors

+> pip install requests

+## might have to install some more modules depending on your base environment

 > python3 app/run.py

-resolve dependency issues by running the script and running the relevant pip commands. common issues will include flask_sqlacademy and flask_cors
+resolve dependency issues by running the script and running the relevant pip commands pertaining to the issues.

 Second command line window:

+Have npm installed.
+Can get it online.

 > cd website_dsc180 (or whatever directory you will be using)